mdehling/dumoulin-multi-style-transfer/README.md

 ```

 ### The Bottleneck
-The bottleneck comprises five residual blocks, each of which consists of five
+The bottleneck comprises five residual blocks, each of which consists of seven
 layers and a residual connection.
-In order, the layers are: convolution,
+In order, the layers are: padding,
-normalization, and `relu` activation, followed by another convolution and
+convolution, normalization, and `relu` activation, followed by another
-another normalization layer.
+padding, convolution, and normalization layer.

 ```text
 Block / Layer           Description                        Output Size